ryanlayer/gqt/README.md

         -p "Phenotype = 2" \
         -g "HOMO_REF”

-Further filter variants by total depth with bcftools.
+The default output of GQT queries is VCF with genotypes.
+As such, we can further filter variants by total depth with bcftools:

     gqt query \
         -i 1kg.chr22.bcf.gqt \